VCE Environmental Science enables students

 throughout geological and recent history are fundamental to predicting the

-changes.
+likely impact of future changes.
 They consider a variety of influencing factors in achieving

 a solutions-focused approach to responsible management of challenges related to